See all articles

 This award is for dental nurses who wish to undertake clinical photography as part of treatment planning and assessment.
 Teaching materials are provided online and assessment is by way of a portfolio of common photographic views.

-Course provider: Delta Dental.
+• Course provider: Delta Dental.

 11. Certificate in Dental Practice Management & Dental Reception

-The Certificate in Dental Reception course aims to equip dental nurses who have had no formal receptionist training with skills required in a reception role, such as customer service, marketing, information governance and complaints handling.
-The Certificate in Dental Practice Management provides a foundation for those new to a practice manager role, including any individuals who have previously been dental nurses or receptionists.
+The Level 3 Accredited Certificate in Dental Reception course aims to equip dental nurses who have had no formal receptionist training with skills required in a reception role, such as customer service, marketing, information governance and complaints handling.
+It is entirely online and costs £295 including VAT.

 12. Level 3 Certificate in Practical Care Coordination/Treatment Coordination

 A Treatment Coordinator (TCO) forms an important link between patients and the clinical team.
 Responsibilities range from discussing payment options with patients to following up on treatment plans to achieve high levels of treatment acceptance.
-While a dedicated TCO role within dentistry is relatively new, more practices are recognising the benefits that come with transferable skills gained from a TCO certification.

 What salary increase can dental nurses expect?